Animal Crossing Cheat Sheet

 Is all good in this hood?

-Animal Crossing is a real time (time runs on a 24 hour clock and seasons change accordingly), simulation game created by Nintendo.
+The Game Objective Animal Crossing is a real time (time runs on a 24 hour clock and seasons change accordingly), simulation game created by Nintendo.
 The ongoing theme of the Animal Crossing games is basically... living!
 You are a small elf-looking human that moves into a village full of animal occupants that you can talk to, befriend and exchange gifts with.
-There are many things to do whilst living in your village depending on game to game but generally the main things are: fishing, catching bugs, shopping, discovering fossils, designing, paying off your mortgage in order to size up your house, decorating your living space, garden and more!
+There are many things to do whilst living in your village depending game to game but generally the main things are: fishing, catching bugs, shopping, discovering fossils, designing, paying off your mortgage in order to size up your house, decorating your living space, garden and more!
 A bit like a cross between Harvest Moon and The Sims.
 This can sound a little mundane to somebody that is used to fast paced games but it's amazing how consumed you become with if your villagers are satisfied with where they live or if you have enough bells (currency in the Animal Crossing universe) to buy that sofa you wanted.

 There were lots of changes made from the first Animal Crossing game to the latest installment mostly regarding the personalisation of things, more in game events were added so that you were less likely to get bored, more villagers, etc, etc.